aledsdavies/opal/docs/ARCHITECTURE.md

 # Opal Architecture

-**Implementation requirements for humans building contract-based operations**
+**Implementation requirements for building a Plan-Verify-Execute engine**

 ## Design Philosophy

 Build a system where resolved plans are execution contracts that get verified before running.
-Everything becomes a value decorator or execution decorator internally - no special cases, no surprises.
+This creates a universal framework for safe automation across any domain where mistakes are expensive.

-The key insight: instead of managing state like Terraform, we verify contracts.
+The key insight: instead of managing state like traditional tools, we verify contracts.
 Plans aren't just previews, they're promises about what will execute.
+This pattern works for infrastructure, data pipelines, security automation, scientific computing, and any domain requiring predictable, auditable automation.

+**Halting and determinism guarantees**: Opal is designed as a halting, deterministic automation engine.
+All plans are guaranteed to terminate with predictable, reproducible results across any domain.

 ## The Big Picture